avispector7/Forest-Simulation/README.md

 Open the Unity Hub, click Open, and open the arl-unity-robotics project.

-### [Optional] Step 4: Add Environment Project to Unity

-Move the Environment2020 folder from this repository to your Unity projects folder.
-Open it from the Unity Hub the same way as above.

-### Step 5: Add Environment Configuration Files to ARL Framework
+### Step 4: Add Environment Configuration Files to ARL Framework

 Move the `environment` folder from this repository to `/path/to/arl-unity-ros/src/arl-unity-ros/environments`.